A Characteristic Function for Shapley-Value-Based Attribution of Anomaly Scores: Anomaly score attribution with the Shapley value

-By defining the characteristic function as in Eq.~\eqref{eq:optim1}, we can approximately examine how $e(\bm{x})$ is high solely due to the features in $S$.
-This approach is different from the general methods (e.g., \cite{strumbelj_explaining_2014,datta_algorithmic_2016,sundararajan_axiomatic_2017,lundberg_unified_2017,ancona_explaining_2019}) in which the absence of some features is simulated via the replacement with \emph{predefined} reference values or conditional expectation.
-Our method basically follows the reference-based approach but is free of the difficulty in preparing good reference values in advance independent of $\bm{x}_S$.
-Rather, the proposed method automatically determines the reference values depending on $\bm{x}_S$ via solving the optimization problem in Eq.~\eqref{eq:optim1}.
+The characteristic function in \cref{eq:optim1} enables us to examine how $e(\bm{x})$ becomes large solely due to the features in $S$.
+Although it falls in the category of reference-based characteristic functions, it is different from the general methods in which the absence of features is simulated by the replacement with \emph{predefined} reference values \citep{antwarg_explaining_2021,giurgiu_additive_2019}.
+The proposed method automatically determines the reference values depending on $\bm{x}_S$ via solving the optimization problem in \cref{eq:optim1}.